EricJamesCrow/E-PhysAnalyzer/README_UPDATED.md

 ## 5. Acknowledgements
 I would like to thank the following individuals and organizations who made developing E-Phys Analyzer possible:
 - The TE Brown lab at Washington State University, especially Dr. Travis Brown who gave me the opportunity to work on this software.
-- Washington State University for funding me as a graduate student while I developed E-Phys Analyzer.
+- Washington State University for providing graduate student funding for Cameron Cordero while he assisted in the development of E-Phys Analyzer.
-- Ben Morledge-Hampton from Washington State Unversity who taught me most of my python knowledge and helped me create this program and others.
-- Lastly, I would like to thank my collaborator, Eric Crow for his dedication and persistence on co-writing this program and making it user friendly.
-Without him, none of this would have been possible.